Terenceyuyue/varFEM/README.md

 ## Adaptive finite element method and Newest-node bisection

-The adpative finite element method (AFEM) is introduced for the Poisson equation with homogeneous Dirichlet conditions.
+   - The adpative finite element method (AFEM) is introduced for the Poisson equation and Morley plate bending element.
 Each step was explained in detail, viz. the loops of the form:

            SOLVE -> ESTIMATE -> MARK -> REFINE

-The newest-node bisection for the local mesh refinement was clearly stated thanks to the smart idea in iFEM.
+   - The newest-node bisection for the local mesh refinement was clearly stated thanks to the smart idea in iFEM.
 The MATLAB codes are in fem/afem.

+   - We present a unified framwork to compute the jump terms, which greatly reduces the complexity of program design.

 ## Multigrid V-cycle methods